Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/ajParkour.md

 ## Portals

 Typing commands is hard for players...
-Lets make some portals to join out course!
+Let's make some portals to join our course!

 Stand where you would like your portal and run `/ajp portals create <name>`.
 A good name would be the name of you course with `_portal` on the end